OliverLysa/observatory-data-prep/README.md

 ##### Workflow

-1. Imports BoM data to construct the inflow stages, multiplying BoM data in physical terms by inflow in units
+1. Imports BoM data stored as flat file with a from-to pair structure to construct the inflow stages, multiplying BoM data in physical terms by inflow in units

 2. Imports outflow data (in mass) and applies the BoM (in proportion) to calculate material composition of relevant flows